 Buying a business is a serious financial and personal commitment.

 Buying a business will be a financially rewarding and personally satisfying experience or a nightmare depending upon how the transaction is handled.
 The better informed you are the more likely you are to succeed.
 Industry research shows that less than five percent of buyers that attempt to purchase a business successfully do so within a year.
 This is a high-risk proposition and the sobering reality is that 30% to 50% of the buyers who do purchase a business fail within three years of the closing.
 It is estimated that over 80% of the millionaires in the United States own their own business and owning your own business can be the “American dream”.
 Understand however that business ownership requires hard work and consumes long hours, you must be prepared to commit to a major lifestyle change.
 The purchase of a business is not a do-it-yourself project, without a complete understanding of the process and risk involved.
+It is much wiser to consult with a buy side broker for assistance.

 Our promise to buyers